ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit-Limit {#ratelimit-limit-field}

-The "RateLimit-Limit" response field indicates the [service limit](#service-limit) associated to the client in the current [time window](#time-window).
+The "RateLimit-Limit" response field indicates the [service limit](#service-limit) associated with the client in the current [time window](#time-window).
 If the client exceeds that limit, it MAY not be served.

-The field is an Item and its value is a non-negative Integer named "expiring-limit".
+The field is an Item and its value is a non-negative Integer referred to as the "expiring-limit".
 Parameters are not allowed.

-The expiring-limit MUST be set to the service limit that is closer to reach its limit, and the associated time window MUST either be:
+The expiring-limit MUST be set to the service limit that is closest to reaching its limit, and the associated time window MUST either be:

 - inferred by the value of RateLimit-Reset field at the moment of the reset, or
 - communicated out-of-band (e.g. in the documentation).